Effective action of a self-interacting scalar field on brane: Properties of the effective action

 Notice that, if we add a constant $c$ in the potential (\ref{HarmonicPotential}), the induced mass will be changed, meanwhile the effective coupling constant remains unchanged since we have the same configurations for the KK modes.
 This constant term $c$ may come from the five-dimensional mass term of the scalar field.
 Thus, we get new induced masses but the same effective coupling constants, i.e., the effective interaction on the brane is independent of the five-dimensional mass of the scalar field.

 It is assumed that only the zero mode $\varphi_{0}$ and the interaction $\lambda\gamma{}_{0000}\varphi_{0}^{4}$ have been observed on the brane.
 So they are the ``ordinary'' particles and the four-dimensional $\varphi^{4}$ interaction, respectively.
 As demonstrated before, the excited KK modes emerge and interact with each other when we increase energy of particle collision to sufficiently high level.

-Now we are going to discuss the effective interactions between KK particles in detail.
+{Note that Eq.~\eqref{klmn} is an integration result.
+The integrand is too complicated to be figured out for the general modes $(k,l,m,n)$.
+Hence, we consider the effective coupling constant between KK particles for some lower fixed modes of them.
+The effective coupling constant of the lowest mode $(0,0,0,0)$ is

+This value will be considered as a unit in the following calculations.
+The rest results will be presented numerically.}

 Firstly let us check the ``${nnnn}$'' interaction, i.e., the interaction in form of $\varphi_n^{4}$ between the same KK modes.
 We see that all kinds of KK particles have a $\varphi_{n}^{4}$ interaction.
 However, as the quantum number $n$ increasing, the coupling varies form weak to extraordinary strong, see Tab.~\ref{tab:gamma_nnnn}.
 Unlike the mass of the $n$-th excited KK particle which linearly depends on the quantum number $n$, the effective coupling constant seems to increase as an exponential-like function of $n$.
 It may be amazing that, even though the interaction in five-dimensional spacetime is assumed to be weak, the four-dimensional effective interaction on brane is not necessarily weak.
 In fact, it can be very strong.